mdn/content/files/en-us/web/css/scroll-timeline/index.md

 ### CSS

-The CSS for the container sets it as the source of a scroll timeline named `squareTimeline` using the `scroll-timeline-name` property (we could also set which scrollbar axis to use with `scroll-timeline-axis`, but there will be only one scrollbar here, and it will be used by default).
+The CSS for the container sets it as the source of a scroll timeline named `squareTimeline` using the `scroll-timeline` property.
+It also sets the scrollbar to use for the timeline as "vertical" (though this was not actually needed as it would have been used by default).

 The height of the container is set to 300px and we also set the container to create a vertical scrollbar it it overflows (below we will use CSS on the "stretcher" element to ensure that it does overflow).